 Festival of Tales

-Paradise Valley Community College is proud to partner with Mortenson for the thirteenth, bi-annual Festival of Tales -- a FREE community literacy event.
-Mortenson is a U.S.-based, top-25 builder, developer and engineering services provider and together we're inviting families to enjoy a full day of storytelling and cultural activities.
+Paradise Valley Community College is proud to partner with Engelman Berger for the bi-annual Festival of Tales, a FREE community literacy event.
+Engelman Berger is a Phoenix-based law firm with a talented team of attorneys specializing in business law.
+Together, PVCC and the Engelman Berger team invite families to enjoy a full day of storytelling and cultural activities.
 It's an event that brings reading to life!

 Children who participate receive free books and can participate in various activities including; demonstrations, vendors, arts and crafts, games, face painting, live music, food trucks and more!